tjsuk/PythonCalculator/README.md

 # PythonCalculator
-Calculator with PyTest file attached
+Calculator with PyTest file attached.
-This tool is used to test Jenkins
+This tool is used to test Jenkins and deliver Jenkins lessons.